Cartrigger/angelauramc.github.io/markdown/wiki/getting_started/INSTALL.md

 # Installing the launcher

 ## Android
-Instructions for installing AmethystLauncher on Android devices.
+Instructions for installing Amethyst on Android devices.

 ::: details Google Play
 You can grab PojavLauncher from the Google Play Store [here.](https://play.google.com/store/apps/details?id=net.kdt.pojavlaunch)